timho1047/COMP4901B-LLMs/assignment1/README.md

 ### 1. (15 points) Part 1 — Data preprocessing (data_preprocess/)
 (10 pts) 2.1.
 Implement the TODOs in `data_preprocess/homework.py` (you may refer to the dataset in 2.2 below to understand what the data to be preprocessed looks like):
   - `html_to_text`, `replace_pii`, `clean_text`, `heuristic_quality_filter`, `is_english_text`, `deduplicate_texts`.
+- `heuristic_quality_filter(text: str) -> bool`: Return `True` only when the document passes all quality gates from the starter code.
+Specifically, ensure the text contains no entries from `bad_word_list.txt`, includes at least one character from `string.punctuation`, has some non-whitespace content, and that 80% or more of its characters are alphanumeric, punctuation, or whitespace.
+- `remove_pii(text: str) -> str`: Mask clear PII patterns before further filtering.
+Replace U.S. Social Security numbers of the form `XXX-XX-XXXX` by converting every digit to `X`, and replace any 10-digit phone number prefixed with `+1` by an all-`X` version (preserving the leading `+`).
+Leave other text untouched.
+- `clean_text(text: str) -> str`: Split the document into paragraphs with `text.split("\n")`, drop paragraphs that contain more than 100 alphanumeric characters with no whitespace between them., and drop paragraphs that do not contain punctuation.
+Join the surviving paragraphs with newline characters in their original order.

 (5 pts) 2.2.
 From `data_preprocess/`, run the pipeline to filter the WARC dump and deduplicate the topic dataset:
   - `cd data_preprocess`
   - `python homework.py --fname data.warc --output cleaned_test.txt --dfname topic_dataset.json`